 FINAL EXAM: The final exam will cover chapter 7, 8, 9 and 10.
 There will be no make-up exam for the final exam.
 The final exam will count 100 points.
-The format will be multiple-choices.
-A maroon colored scantron is required for the final exam.
+The format will be multiple-choice.
 Only the materials covered in the lectures will be on the exam and you will have designated class time to finish the exam.
-There will be no make-up for final exams, missed final exam will result in a grade of ZERO.
+There will be no makeup for final exams; missed final exam will result in a grade of ZERO.